opendocsg/slw-judgments-backfill/2000_SGCA_51/report.md

 References were also made by counsel for the appellants to cll 42 and 43 of the contract to contend that the respondents were not entitled to call on the bond as yet.
 Again, the learned judge did not think that these clauses were applicable; nor should they be construed to modify the terms of the bond.

 The trial judge also rejected the argument that the demand on the bond was unconscionable.
-The court below applied the decision of this court in **GHL Pte Ltd v Unitrack Building Construction Pte Ltd** [1999] 4 SLR 604 which held that unconscionability is a separate ground, apart from fraud, to restrain a beneficiary from calling or receiving moneys under such a bond.
+The court below applied the decision of this court in **GHL Pte Ltd v Unitrack Building Construction Pte Ltd** <span class="citation">[1999] 4 SLR 604</span> which held that unconscionability is a separate ground, apart from fraud, to restrain a beneficiary from calling or receiving moneys under such a bond.
 But on the facts he did not think there was anything unconscionable in the appellants calling on the bond, although he was of the view that the call should not exceed $1.6m.

 **_Issues on appeal_**